Ellie Goulding: Accolades and achievements

-As a musician
+As an artist

-Goulding has won several awards during her music career, such as two Brit Awards, a Brit Billion Award, a Billboard Music Award, the BBC Sound Of... poll, 17 BMI London Awards, a Cannes Lions Award, two Glamour Awards, a Global Award, an iHeartRadio Music Award, one MTV Italian Music Award, an NRJ Music Award, a Q Award, a Teen Choice Award and a Variety Hitmakers Award.
-Alongside those accolades, she has been nominated for numerous major music awards including, two Grammy Award nominations, a Danish Music Award, a Latin American Music Award, a People's Choice Award, three MTV Video Music Award, seven Electronic Dance Music Awards, six MTV Europe Music Awards, and ten World Music Awards.

-She was honoured with the Variety Hitmakers Decade Award, in 2019, after ten years of consistent work as a hitmaker, with Goulding stating: "It's probably the first time I've really been acknowledged for this work".
+Goulding has won several awards during her music career.
+She has also been nominated for numerous major music awards.
+She was honoured with the Variety Hitmakers Decade Award in 2019, after ten years of consistent work as a hitmaker, with Goulding stating: "It's probably the first time I've really been acknowledged for this work".
 In the same year, Goulding was awarded with an honorary Doctor of Arts degree at the University of Kent in recognition of her contribution to music.
 Meanwhile, in recognition as a songwriter she was presented with the BMI President's Award at the 2022 BMI London Awards ceremony.
-Goulding was awarded with 'The Praeses Elit Award' from Trinity College Dublin, which is given to those who have left an impact in their respective fields, in 2023.
+Goulding was awarded with the Praeses Elit Award from Trinity College Dublin, given to those who have left an impact in their respective fields, in 2023.

 Throughout her music career, Goulding has attached several records to her name.
-In 2015, Goulding became the first artist to replace herself from the top spot on the Dance/Mix Show Airplay chart, when "Love Me Like You Do" dethroned "Outside".
-Goulding's "Love Me Like You Do" also broke the record for the most-streamed track in a week on Spotify, surpassing "Uptown Funk".
+In 2015, Goulding became the first artist to replace herself from the top spot on the Dance/Mix Show Airplay chart, when "Love Me like You Do" dethroned "Outside".
+Goulding's "Love Me like You Do" also broke the record for the most-streamed track in a week on Spotify, surpassing Mark Ronson and Bruno Mars' "Uptown Funk".
 In 2019, Goulding set the record for most song entries by a British female artist in the US after "Hate Me" became her fourteen entry on the Billboard Hot 100.
 Billboard ranked her as one of the most successful artists of the 2010s decade.
 Billboard also ranked Goulding as the 62nd biggest female artist of the 21st century in March 2025.
-In the United Kingdom, Goulding has the most number-one albums by a British female artist (tied with Adele), with four of her five studio albums (Lights, Halcyon, Brightest Blue, and Higher Than Heaven) topping the chart.
-Goulding's cover of Joni Mitchell 'River' was the final number-one single of the 2010s in the United Kingdom.
-Goulding ranks as the third British female artist with most number-ones singles with four chart-topping singles: "Burn" (2013), "Love Me Like You Do" (2014), "River" (2019) and "Miracle" (2023), just behind Jess Glynne and Cheryl.
-Goulding currently holds the record for most song entries by a British female solo artist in the UK Singles Chart with 36 song entries, surpassing Dame Shirley Bassey in 2023.
+In the United Kingdom, Goulding has the most number-one albums by a British female artist (tied with Adele), with four of her five studio albums (Lights, Halcyon, Brightest Blue and Higher Than Heaven) topping the chart.
+Goulding's cover version of "River" was the final number-one single of the 2010s in the United Kingdom.
+Goulding ranks as the third British female artist with most number-one singles with four chart-topping singles: "Burn" (2013), "Love Me like You Do" (2014), "River" (2019) and "Miracle" (2023), just behind Jess Glynne and Cheryl.
+Goulding currently holds the record for most song entries by a British female solo artist on the UK singles chart with 36 song entries, surpassing the Welsh singer Shirley Bassey in 2023.

+She has sold more than 44 million albums and 442 million singles and amassed 55 billion streams worldwide, making her one of the most successful British female singers of the 21st century.